The Story of the Carousel of Light

 In February of this year, Lance flew to California and arranged for the shipment of the carousel on two large trucks to his workshop in Falmouth.
 Lance has agreed to donate his masterpiece to the Carousel of Light Inc., a A501(c)(3) federal non-profit corporation.

 In 2014, the carousel had it's encore inauguration at the Mullen Hall School in Falmouth Village.
-For seven weeks, we hosted 15,000 riders. many of these rides were donated to senior and children organizations.
-The carousel will operate in the same location from Memorial Day thru Columbus Day in 2015, thanks to the foresight of the Falmouth School Committee, Superintend ant Dr. Bonny Gifford and Principle Nancy Ashworth.
+Since then, over 120,000 kids of all ages have made a merry-go-round memory".
+Many of these rides were donated to senior and children organizations by the carousel.
+This year, the carousel will operate in the same location from July 1st thru Labor Day 2021.